 It's easy to start your application today.

-The faculty within the Department of Biomedical Engineering at the McKelvey School of Engineering focus their research on six key areas.
+The faculty within the Department of Biomedical Engineering at the McKelvey School of Engineering focus their research on seven key areas.

 We aim to solve important basic science and clinical issues by developing new technologies to complement the already strong research and clinical imaging activities in our community.